Lawrencium: History

 Further experiments in 1969 at Dubna, and in 1970 at Berkeley, demonstrated an actinide chemistry for the new element; so by 1970 it was known that element 103 is the last actinide.
-In 1970, the Dubna group reported the synthesis of ^{255}103 with half-life 20 s and alpha decay energy 8.38 MeV.
-However, it was not until 1971, when the nuclear physics team at University of California at Berkeley successfully did a whole series of experiments aimed at measuring the nuclear decay properties of the lawrencium isotopes with mass numbers 255 to 260, that all previous results from Berkeley and Dubna were confirmed, apart from the Berkeley's group initial erroneous assignment of their first produced isotope to ^{257}103 instead of the probably correct ^{258}103.
-All final doubts were dispelled in 1976 and 1977 when the energies of X-rays emitted from ^{258}103 were measured.
+In 1970, the Dubna group reported the synthesis of ^{255}Lr with half-life 20 s and alpha decay energy 8.38 MeV.
+However, it was not until 1971, when the nuclear physics team at University of California at Berkeley successfully did a whole series of experiments aimed at measuring the nuclear decay properties of the lawrencium isotopes with mass numbers 255 to 260, that all previous results from Berkeley and Dubna were confirmed, apart from the Berkeley's group initial erroneous assignment of their first produced isotope to ^{257}Lr instead of the probably correct ^{258}Lr.
+All final doubts were dispelled in 1976 and 1977 when the energies of X-rays emitted from ^{258}Lr were measured.

 The element was named after Ernest Lawrence.

 In 1971, the IUPAC granted the discovery of lawrencium to the Lawrence Berkeley Laboratory, even though they did not have ideal data for the element's existence.
 But in 1992, the IUPAC Transfermium Working Group (TWG) officially recognized the nuclear physics teams at Dubna and Berkeley as co-discoverers of lawrencium, concluding that while the 1961 Berkeley experiments were an important step to lawrencium's discovery, they were not yet fully convincing; and while the 1965, 1968, and 1970 Dubna experiments came very close to the needed level of confidence taken together, only the 1971 Berkeley experiments, which clarified and confirmed previous observations, finally resulted in complete confidence in the discovery of element 103.
 Because the name "lawrencium" had been in use for a long time by this point, it was retained by IUPAC, and in August 1997, the International Union of Pure and Applied Chemistry (IUPAC) ratified the name lawrencium and the symbol "Lr" during a meeting in Geneva.